Giodiro/brain-gcn-2/brain_project/nri/EEG_review.md

 Simulated sleep data.
 Time-series generated using different spectral characteristics for each discrete state.
 The states all have different oscillatory components at different frequencies (data generated using a "oscillation components time series decomposition method").
 Sleep data.
 Single channel used.
 Overall good evaluation, shows different states, good classification accuracy (Spearman rank is used as a metric), existence of different sub-states within major states.
 Since a single channel is used (is this fundamental limitation, or a complexity limitation due to use of MCMC for inference?), there is no analysis concerning brain regions - functional connectivity.

+### [Assessing dynamic brain graphs of time-varying connectivity in fMRI data: Application to healthy controls and patients with schizophrenia][https://doi.org/10.1016/j.neuroimage.2014.12.020]

+Classic sliding window analysis of dynamic brain connectivity in fMRI.
+Lots of random abbreviations:
+ - ICN: intrinsic connectivity networks
+ - SZ: schizophrenia
+ - HC: healty control
+ - ICA: independent componenta analysis (here used in its group version across subjects)

+Framework combines spatial ICA (to define the ROIs by decomposing imaging data into homogeneous brain regions, we're not interested in this), sliding time-window correlation analysis (used to estimate time-varying connectivity), graph theory based analysis (used to evaluate dynamic graph metrics).
+Simple Pearson correlation within a time-window is used for estimating FC, with some additional analysis to gauge strength of connections, differences between groups, etc.
+The absence of the frequency component from this analysis is common for fMRI studies where time-resolution is so low.